trantorLiu/suggestgrid-ruby/API.md

 ## Metadata Methods
-Metadata methods are for posting and deleting metadata.
+Metadata methods are for creating, inspecting, and deleting metadata.
-For more information on metadata, refer to [Metadata concept documentation ](http://www.suggestgrid.com/docs/metadata).
+For more information, you may refer to [metadata documentation ](http://www.suggestgrid.com/docs/metadata).

 ### Post a User
 > `post_user(metadata)`